fsprojects/FsUnit/README.md

 Release Notes
 =======

+* 1.1.0.0 - Pulls in the latest versions for xUnit.NET and NUnit.
+Replaces the "not" keyword with "not'" and adds the FsUnitDepricated module for backward compatibility.
-* 1.0.1.3 - In-progress...
-Currently includes new assertions for NUnit such as NaN, instanceOfType, and unique.
+* 1.0.1.3 - Inncludes new assertions for NUnit such as NaN, instanceOfType, and unique.
 * 1.0.0.4 - Added added support for xUnit.NET and MbUnit and a new assertion.
 * 0.9.1.1 - Added several new assertions.
 * 0.9.0.0 - Ray Vernagus built this version and several before it with NUnit as the targeted testing framework.